Assam: Three bears 'illegally' transported from Nagaland to Chattisgarh via Guwahati

-Guwahati: Locals in Sonapur, on the outskirts of Guwahati, intercepted a truck with a Chhattisgarh registration number on Monday night around 10 pm, discovering three bears being transported under suspicious circumstances.
+Guwahati: Locals in Sonapur, on the outskirts of Guwahati, intercepted a truck with a Chhattisgarh registration number ( CG02-7706o) on Monday night around 10 pm, discovering three Himalayan black bears being transported under suspicious circumstances.

 Locals spotted the truck on National Highway 37 and questioned the vehicle’s occupants.
 The staff reportedly told them they were transporting the bears from Nagaland to Chhattisgarh.